nus-cs2113-AY2324S2/tp/docs/UserGuide.md

 5. The welcome message for PulsePilot should be printed to the screen.
 6. Type commands in the command line and press Enter to execute it.
 Using `help` and pressing Enter will print the help message.

+The bot will prompt you for your name before starting.

 ```
 ____________________________________________________________
  _              _